ansible/eda-server/docs/development.md

 For macOS and Windows, we recommend [Docker for Mac](https://www.docker.com/docker-mac) and [Docker for Windows](https://www.docker.com/docker-windows) respectively.

-#### Podman
+### Podman

 On Linux, podman can be installed using your Linux distribution package manager.
 See [Installing on Linux](https://podman.io/getting-started/installation#installing-on-linux).

 On macOS, podman is available via Homebrew.
 See [Installing on macOS](https://podman.io/getting-started/installation#macos)

+#### Notes for linux users

 A new Docker Compose plugin written in Go, which is installed with Docker Desktop or from the official Docker's repositories, is not compatible with podman.
 Instead you should use the older version of docker-compose which is written in python.

 We suggest installing into a user directory with `pip install --user` or `pipx` tool: